Learning Support

 All our pupils in the pre prep and junior department are carefully monitored by all staff, in order to ensure we give our girls the best opportunities to learn and fulfil their potential.

-If a pupil encounters difficulties with her learning, she will be referred to Mrs Pugh, the Deputy Head of Junior School and Sendco.
+If a pupil encounters difficulties with her learning, she will be referred to Mrs Rogers, the Junior School SENDCO.
 In consultation with teaching staff and teaching assistants a programme of support will be planned and implemented.
 This can take the form of consolidation or pre-teaching of concepts in a small group, or if a pupil has a specific learning difficulty, and there is clear evidence of this, an individual programme of support and learning strategies will be delivered.
 Interventions are regularly reviewed and smart targets set after each session.
 Sessions sometimes continue for a few weeks, or in the case of a specific learning difficulty, may continue whilst the pupil remains at TH.

 These support lessons are delivered by our very experienced and well qualified teaching assistants, with input from form and subject teachers and overseen by Mrs Pugh, who has qualifications and experience of teaching children with a variety of S.E.N. and dyslexia.
 These lessons are timetabled during lesson time, on a rolling cycle, i.e. at different times each week, avoiding core subjects and are provided at no extra cost.